 Unmistakable evidence showed that Indians had come within 300 feet of their camp.
 Pryor and his three men followed the departing hoofprints for five miles.
 When the tracks split and went in two different directions, Pryor pursued the larger party another five miles before giving up.
 The three soldiers returned to their camp, shouldered their packs, and headed toward the river, which they reached at Pompy's Tower.
 There they killed a bison and built two small skin boats "in the form and shape of the mandans & Ricares."
 But Pryor's "chapter of accidents" was not full yet.
 Deep in the night of the 26th a wolf bit one of his hands and then turned on Windsor.
 Shannon shot the vicious canid.
 The bite of any animal, particularly a wild omnivore, is subject to infection, and the possibility of rabies must have crossed Pryor's mind for a few days, but by the time he and his three-man detail caught up with Clark on August 8, the wound was almost healed.

 - 1. This particular run of bad luck began three days after Clark and his contingent left Travelers' Rest on July 3 with fifty head of horses.
 They awakened on July 7 at their camp in the Western part of the Big Hole Valley to find that nine of their best mounts were gone.
 Circumstantial evidence pointed toward unidentifiable Indian thieves, but that concern was dispelled when Sgt.
 Ordway found them and returned with them two days later.
 There were no more problems, horse-wise at least, until the night of July 20, when twenty-four more horses were spirited away.
-This time, Clark suspected the Crow Indians.
+This time, Clark suspected the Crow Indians (See also Clark's Speech to the Crow Indians.)
 Meanwhile, seven of the seventeen horses Lewis had taken back to the Great Falls were stolen on July 12; he suspected Salish buffalo hunters.